Little River Band: 1976–1982: success and changes of personnel

-In Australia Diamantina Cocktail became their highest charting album, peaking at No. 2; while the US version reached the top 50 on the Billboard 200.
+In Australia, Diamantina Cocktail became their highest charting album, peaking at No. 2; while the US version reached the top 50 on the Billboard 200.
 In January 1978 it was certified gold by RIAA for sales of 500,000 copies: the first Australian band to do so.
 The lead single, "Help Is on Its Way" reached No. 1 in Australia.
 Both it and the fourth single, "Happy Anniversary", peaked in the top 20 on the Billboard Hot 100.

 During 1977 they consistently toured, mostly in the US, headlining in smaller venues and appearing in stadiums on multi-billed shows supporting the Doobie Brothers, Supertramp and America.
 In August they co-headlined day two of the Reading Music Festival in the UK alongside Thin Lizzy.
 In November they supported Fleetwood Mac and Santana at Rockarena concerts in Sydney and Melbourne.

-Early in 1978, Little River Band performed in a free concert on the steps of the Sydney Opera House, drawing 80,000 people, topping the previous record of 57,000, set by Fleetwood Mac and Little River Band on their last Australian tour.
+Early in 1978, Little River Band performed a free concert on the steps of the Sydney Opera House, drawing 80,000 people and topping the previous record of 57,000 set by Fleetwood Mac and Little River Band on their previous Australian tour.

-Their fourth studio album, Sleeper Catcher, was released in April 1978 and peaked at No. 4 in Australia and No. 16 in the US.
-By May of the following year, it was certified platinum by RIAA for sales of 1,000,000 copies: the first Australian recorded album to achieve that feat.
+Their fourth studio album, Sleeper Catcher, was released in May 1978 and peaked at No. 4 in Australia and No. 16 in the US.
+By May of the following year, it was certified platinum by RIAA for sales of 1,000,000 copies: the first Australian-recorded album to achieve that feat.
 AllMusics Mike DeGagne praised Shorrock's vocals, which give it "the perfect MOR sound, draping the tracks with his cool, breezy style that is much more apparent and effectual here than on the band's earlier efforts."
-Sleeper Catcher provided three singles with "Shut Down Turn Off", their highest charting in Australia at No. 16.
+Sleeper Catcher provided three singles, with "Shut Down Turn Off" being the highest charting in Australia at No. 16.
 However in the US the highest charting was "Reminiscing", which peaked at No. 3.
 The album's last single, "Lady", reached No. 10 in the US in early 1979.

 Pellicci was hospitalised in May 1978 with severe burns due to methylated spirits igniting on a barbecue.
 Geoff Cox (ex-Brian Cadd, Bootleg Family Band, Avalanche) substituted on drums, rather than cancelling their next US tour.
 They supported Boz Scaggs, Jimmy Buffett and the Eagles.
-Cox remained playing alongside Pellicci, when he joined the tour in August 1978; they supported the Eagles at C.N.E.
+Cox remained playing alongside Pellicci when he joined the tour in August 1978; they supported the Eagles at C.N.E.
 Stadium in Toronto.
 Cox left once Pellicci had recovered.

-Keyboardist Ian Mason, who was a session player on LRB's first three albums, played as a guest on some dates of their 1978 fall Australian jaunt.
-Mal Logan (ex-the Dingoes, Renée Geyer Band) then joined on keyboards for another US tour which commenced in late December 1978.
+Keyboardist Ian Mason, who was a session player on LRB's first three albums, played as a guest on some dates of their 1978 Australian tour.
+Mal Logan (ex-the Dingoes, Renée Geyer Band) joined on keyboards for another US tour which commenced in late December 1978.
 Logan stayed on as a touring member until the end of 1981.